LNshuti/brics/README.md

 ## BRICS "Plus"
 These countries are not members of BRICS.
-They do however have established trading relationships with BRICS countries, and some of them have already applied to join BRICS [1].
+They do, however, have established trading relationships with BRICS countries, and some of them have already applied to join BRICS [1].

 1. Saudi Arabia
 2. United Arab Emirates